For those new to the Lead Safe Mama website:

 Note for context:

-- That said – given the fact that this product is usually consumed in very small amounts – you may choose to continue using this product, even with this information.
+• That said, given the fact this product is usually consumed in very small amounts, you may choose to continue using this product even with this information.

-- Conversely – given the fact that this is a product that is consumed daily by so many (combined with the solid scientific consensus that there is no safe level of Lead exposure for humans and the fact that the impact of Lead exposure is cumulative over a lifetime) you may choose to no longer use this product as a result of learning this information.
+• Conversely, given the fact this is a product that is often consumed daily by so many (combined with the solid scientific consensus there is no safe level of Lead exposure for humans and that the impact of Lead exposure is cumulative over a lifetime) you may choose to no longer use this product as a result of learning this information.

-- Our goal at Lead Safe Mama, LLC is to give you scientific (replicable) data to help you make informed decisions for yourself and your family – so whatever choice you make, you now have additional information to support you in making that choice.
+• Our goal at Lead Safe Mama, LLC is to give you scientific (replicable) data to help you make informed decisions for yourself and your family so whatever choice you make, you now have additional information to support in making it.

-- We hope to do some follow up testing to determine if we can find a cleaner similar product (one that tests non-detect for Lead) that can be used for the same purposes (as a daily supplement – as many people use this product).
+• We hope to conduct some follow-up testing to determine if we can find a cleaner, similar product (one that tests non-detect for Lead) that can be used for the same purposes (as a daily supplement like many people use this product for).

-- We have also reached out to the company (indirectly, through a mutual friend) and offered that we could consult with them by conducting an audit of their manufacturing process and manufacturing facility to see if we can help them determine the source of the Lead in this product, and possibly help them clean up the product, so it no longer has any detectable Lead contamination.
+• We have also reached out to the company (indirectly, through a mutual friend) and offered that we could consult with them by conducting an audit of the manufacturing process and manufacturing facility to see if we can help determine the source of Lead in this product, and possibly clean up the product, so it no longer has any detectable Lead contamination.

 Important Background: What is an Action Level?